sentientazure/superblogdocs/05_list_and_detail_pages/04_python_2_linking_the_two_pages.md

 Notice that whenever you click on an article title in the list page, the URL you're taken to will have a different number with each article.
 And they all take you to different pages.
 However, all those different pages have been programmed _only once_.
 The second URL we defined (`'articles/<int:article_id>/'`) is dynamic.
 The second view, the `article_detail()` view, is also dynamic.
 Meaning that they can display different pages depending on the `id` they receive.

 The next goal is to allow _users_ to create their own articles.
 But before we can do that, we need to allow users to register and login to their own accounts on our website.

+---

+### Git

+Don't forget to commit changes to git.